 Compliance with the Americans with Disabilities Act (ADA) can be complex and challenging, but the costs of not complying can be much, much higher.
 It’s critical for small business owners to be informed of ADA compliance issues – not only to properly manage legal exposure, but also because it’s the right thing to do for your customers.

 The Northwest ADA Center will lead a live ADA accessibility training and Q&A for small businesses in Clatsop County.

-The online training will consist of the following:
+The on-demand training will consist of the following: